mrmarganski/mkdoc/docs/designprocess.md

 * **8. Refine and Optimize** <span style="color: var(--md-primary-fg-color);">:material-chart-line:</span>
     * **Design Refinement:** Make adjustments to the CAD and physical model based on testing feedback.
     * **Cost-Benefit Analysis:** Reevaluate the solution in terms of weight and efficiency.
+    * **Bumpers:** Should have the frame perimeter decided and may begin constructing bumpers for this years robot.

 ---